ktaylor63/southeast/site/content/news/salazar-moves-to-ban-importation-and-interstate-transfer-of-burmese-python-and-eight-other-giant-invasive-snakes.md

 ---
-title: 'Salazar Moves to Ban Importation and Interstate Transfer of Burmese Python and Eight Other Giant Invasive Snakes'
+title: 'Salazar moves to ban importation and interstate transfer of Burmese python and eight other giant invasive snakes'
-subtitle: 'Service to Propose Injurious Species Listing under Lacey Act'
+subtitle: 'Service to propose injurious species listing under Lacey Act'
 hero:
     name: burmese-python.jpg
     alt: 'A large snake with a black and brown pattern on its back moving through the grass.'